This post covers when to expect snow in London and how much snow to expect in any given month.

 The average total precipitation during March is 40 mm (1.6 inches).

 March sees about 7 days with at least 1 mm (.04 inches) of precipitation.

-Snow can still occur this month, however, it normally occurs only on about 1 day, but rarely accumulates on the ground.
+There is less snowfall this month.
+It normally occurs only about 1 day but rarely accumulates on the ground.

 Be sure to check out our full London March weather post.

 The average total precipitation during April is 44 mm (1.7 inches).

 April sees about 6-7 days with at least 1 mm (0.04 inches) of precipitation.

 Snow occurs about 1 day on average but rarely accumulates.